CloudLockApp/Cloudlock/README.md

 CloudLock is a modern, AI-powered password manager built with security and usability in mind.
 Featuring end-to-end encryption, real-time password strength validation, dark web monitoring, and an AI security assistant, CloudLock helps you manage your digital credentials safely and efficiently.

-Built as a CPSC 362 Software Engineering project at California State University, Fullerton.
+Built as a CPSC 491 Senior Capstone project at California State University, Fullerton.

 <div align="center">